1d51/mv-mod-loader/README.md

 A user can install mods by adding them inside the `www/mods` folder, independently of whether those mods were designed with this plugin in mind or not.
 For example, if a modder distributes a mod in the form of a folder like `example/www/...`, installing said mod so that it's loaded through the plugin is as simple as drag and dropping the whole thing, so that it looks like `www/mods/example` inside of the game's folder.

-The plugin can handle working on top of an already modified game, but a clean install is always recommended.
+The plugin can handle working on top of an already modified game, but a clean installation is always recommended.
 Once the plugin is installed, there should be no need to install mods the usual way, instead of how it's explained here.

 ## User Instructions
 When the plugin is loaded into a game, a new menu option will be added to the start menu, called **mods**.
 In said menu, it's possible to enable and disable mods.
 It's also possible to reorder mods using **Page Up** and **Page Down** (usually a combination of the **FN** key and arrow keys).
 When the list of active mods or their order changes, the game will shut down and, on next launch, it'll load with said mods.